 The first option, pothole patching, is very short-term.
 It consists of sending a patching crew to a site with a set amount of asphalt that they shovel into the holes and compact with a small roller.

-These pothole repairs are made to be quick and cheap, but are only expected to last one year.
-They generally degrade quickly and don’t do anything to solve the underlying issue.
+These pothole repairs are made to be quick and inexpensive but are only expected to about a year.
+They generally degrade quickly and don’t address the underlying issue.
 The area around the pothole patch will continue to degrade until a larger scale patch is required.
 This technique is generally used if there is a plan to perform extensive work within a couple of years.

 Mill Patching